Saving for a deposit is the biggest step you’ll ever take towards owning your own home and it can feel like a herculean task.

-It may also make it easier for you to get a mortgage if borrowing slightly less puts on you the right side of lenders’ affordability checks.
+It may also make it easier for you to get a mortgage if borrowing slightly less puts on you the right side of a lenders’ affordability checks.

-Tapping into mum and dad’s retirement savings may help you to get on to the property ladder quicker, but it can create family tensions if they need the money back and you cannot repay them.
+Tapping into mum and dad’s retirement savings may help you to get on to the property ladder quicker, but it can create family tensions if they need the money back and you can't repay them.

 What is shared ownership?